 On the other hand, Asus TUF is designed to provide efficient cooling while maintaining a balance between performance and temperature.
 TUF laptops often feature dual fans and anti-dust tunnels to prevent dust build-up and prolong the laptop’s lifespan.
 The high-end TUD laptops feature Arc Flow Fans with 84 blades, up to 7 heat pipes, and 4 exhaust vents.

 You may encounter heating issues with TUF series laptops, but not often, and very few complaints are there regarding the heating issue.
 Besides the heating issues, the fans are slightly noisy compared to the ROG laptops, so expect to adapt to the fan sound while gaming.
-Overall, there is a head-to-head competition between these two laptop series regarding the cooling system, with ROG having a slight edge over the TUF series.
+Overall, there is head-to-head competition between these two laptop series regarding the cooling system, with ROG having a slight edge over the TUF series.

 Asus ROG vs Asus TUF: The Difference in Ports